pramit-marattha/SupabaseEcommerce/README.md

 };
 ```

-After you have added the API endpoint make the following chnages to the `ListingForm`.
+After you have added the API endpoint make the following chnages to the `ProductList`.

 ```jsx
 import { useState } from "react";